CanardConfit/is-academia-bot/README.md

 ## Introduction

 IS-Academia Bot is an automated tool designed to fetch, analyze, and report changes in course modules from the IS-Academia platform, commonly used by academic institutions to manage course registrations, grades, and schedules.
-This bot simplifies tracking changes in course details, offering notifications through Discord and updates via a Git repository.
+This bot simplifies tracking changes in course details, offering notifications through various channels and updates via a Git repository.

 > **Note**: This bot is currently designed to work with the HES-SO website (https://age.hes-so.ch) and the SWITCH Edu-Id connection.
 If you are not within these settings, you may need to modify the program to make this work for you.